The required equipment for each race is listed on the specific race page:

 - You want your shoe to provide at least some water and wind resistance and maybe a bit of insulation.
 You will need to oversize a couple of sizes to accommodate items 1-3 above; since you will end up with a lot of dead space in the toe box, stuff in some good insulating material to give your toes something nice to press into.

-- Neoprene over-boot.
-Your final piece of armor should be a good 5 mm minimum thickness neoprene overboot.
+- Neos over-boot.
+Your final piece of armor should be a good neoprene overboot.
 This layer will be your primary defense against wind, snow, ice, water, and anything else that will come up off the trail onto your feet.
 The insulated overboots used by nordic skiers also merit consideration as a substitute.

 Most of the competitive riders use a cleat system.
 The major issue with cleats is icing, especially if you go inside a warm checkpoint, raise the cleats to room temperature, and then walk outside.
 Keep a knife handy for chipping them clear.

-You might also consider bike pogies.
-Bike pogies (like pogies used for kayak paddling) are oversized mittens that fit over the handlebars.
+Bike pogies are oversized mittens that fit over the handlebars.
 They let you ride barehanded when you'd wear gloves and let you wear gloves when you would need heavy mittens.
 This improves your control of the bike and makes eating, drinking, clothes adjusting and nose wiping easier.